fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 4: Natural and Moral Diets of the 1800s

 ### Mon 9/07
-- Emerging Questions on Natural Diets
+- Emerging Questions on Natural Diets (link TBP)

 ### Wed 9/09